swisspost-yellowcube/wooyellowcube-docs/configuration.md

 Every time you save the settings form all states and caches are cleared.
 Background processes will re-run with the next trigger.
 This reduces issues when switching between Testing / Production and different accounts.

+Limitation: Do NOT connect multiple shop instances to the same YellowCube account as WAR request (hourly cron containing confirming shippings with track & trace) can not be shared.

 ## Production go live

 Once you are ready for production use, change the settings accordingly: